Skip to main content

 PathWhere the key livesWhat you get

 apiKey: "pk_live_…"In your browser codeConnects directly.
 Server-side permissions baked into the key at dashboard time.
+Metered TURN credentials are auto-injected when the key's "Auto-inject TURN" toggle is on (default).

-tokenProvider: async () => jwtBackend signs JWT with sk_live_…Per-user peerId, per-user channels / permissions, custom peerMetadata, embedded TURN credentials
+tokenProvider: async () => jwtBackend signs JWT with sk_secret_…Per-user peerId, per-user channels / permissions, custom peerMetadata.
+Metered TURN auto-injected when the sk_ key's toggle is on; your own metadata.iceServers in the JWT always wins if supplied.

 Production apps with user accounts use the tokenProvider path.
 Prototypes, static sites, IoT devices, and demos can use apiKey directly.